JeffAhha/linebot-selfpromote/README.md

 It's a one week project to let other people know more about me~

+The bot is under developer trail, maximum number of friend can only up to 50.

 Hope you enjoy it!

 ### About this project